opensheetmusicdisplay/opensheetmusicdisplay/README.md

 ### WARNING
 The ExtendendTransposeCalculator project is in alpha and is undergoing continuous review.
-Procedure names and strategies for interfacing with OSMD may change suddenly and without notice.
+Function names and strategies for interfacing with OSMD may change suddenly and without notice.
 If you're interested in a stable product, I invite you to use the original version of OpenSheetMusicDisplay, available at the link:
 [https://github.com/opensheetmusicdisplay/opensheetmusicdisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay)